Alternate title: The Depression ... Politics ...

 In May, 1935, the U.S. Supreme Court found that much of the National Industrial Recovery Act (NIRA) - and all of the NRA codes - were unconstitutional.

-The replacement for NIRA was the National Labor Relations Act of 1935, AKA the Wagner Act, and it was signed into law by President Roosevelt on July 5, 1935.
+The replacement for NIRA was the National Labor Relations Act of 1935 - AKA the Wagner Act - and was signed into law by President Roosevelt on July 5, 1935.

 The Screen Actors Guild and the American Federation of Television and Radio Artists website notes that the first SAG contract was approved in 1937.
 Quote: "President Montgomery declares Guild recognition 'the victory of an ideal'.
 Thirteen producers sign first SAG Contract, pay minimum $25 per day; $35 for stunts, $5.50 for extras, and portions of the 1935 contract of the Academy of Motion Picture Arts and Sciences become part of the new SAG contract."
 (President Montgomery was actor Robert Montgomery and he was president of SAG from 1935-1938.)